tjbencomo/rna-pipeline/pipeline_help.md

 # RNA-Seq Pipeline Guide
+***WARNING***: rna-pipeline is only designed to work with the Sherlock Cluster.
+No support is provided for other HPC clusters at this time.
 This file contains Tomas's notes from building the pipeline as well as general install tips.
 ## Dependencies
 Before using the pipeline, several programs must be properly configured.